QAYYEM Programme in Curatorial Research:

 24-29 September, Alexandria, Egypt

-When the words to describe the political ecologies of our times are missing, when the violence of the nation state and the almost insurmountable brutality of the global economy, hidden in plain sight or acted out, affect how we move, eat, drink, sleep and love each other, when crises proliferate inside, outside and around the existing institutions and weigh upon art production, and when there is no hope that this will change anytime soon, the question is how to find a new language, escape the logic of monetarisation, take care of each other, set art histories, common platforms and publics in motion, build new institutions and create archipelagos of hope.
+When the words to describe the political ecologies of our times are missing, when the violence of the nation state and the almost insurmountable brutality of the global economy, hidden in plain sight or acted out, affect how we move, eat, drink, sleep and love each other, when crises proliferate inside, outside and around the existing institutions and weigh upon art production, and when there is no hope that this will change anytime soon, the question is how to find a new language, escape the logic of monetarisation, take care of each other, set institutions in motion, and create archipelagos of hope.

 WELCOME TO ALEXANDRIA

 Registration and informal get-together with the participants and co-investigators in Downtown Alexandria

 Wednesday, 25 September

 10:00am-10:30am Short presentations by the Co-investigators & Co-curators

 10:30am-11:00am Dialogue with the participants